-Let’s start with some general information
+Let’s start with some general information.

 • Shopware Community Edition (On-premise)

-• Shopware Professional (Cloud infrastructure or on-premise)
+• Shopware Professional (Cloud infrastructure or On-premise)

-• Shopware Enterprise (Cloud infrastructure or on-premise)
+• Shopware Enterprise (Cloud infrastructure or On-premise)

 Quick Jump